kimwalisch/primesieve/src/README.md

   buckets and only when there are no more buckets in the stock the MemoryPool will allocate new buckets.

-* **PreSieve** is used to pre-sieve multiples of small primes ≤ 19 to speed up the sieve of Eratosthenes.
-Upon creation the multiples of small primes are removed from a buffer.
-Later this buffer is simply copied to the sieve array to remove (pre-sieve) the multiples of small primes.
+* **PreSieve** is used to pre-sieve multiples of small primes < 100 to speed up the sieve of Eratosthenes.
+Upon creation the multiples of small primes are removed from multiple buffers.
+Then whilst sieving, we perform a bitwise AND on the buffer arrays and store the result in the sieve array.
+Pre-sieving provides a speedup of up to 30% when sieving the primes < 10^10.

 * **SievingPrimes** is derived from Erat.
 The SievingPrimes class is used to generate the sieving primes ≤ sqrt(stop).
 SievingPrimes is used